TheEconomist/graphic-detail-data/data/2020-03-06-covid19/readme.md

 -   Ministry of Culture and Tourism of the People’s Republic of China (2020).
 See:
     <a href="http://zwgk.mct.gov.cn/auto255/202001/t20200102_850061.html?keywords=%E5%87%BA%E5%A2%83%E6%97%85%E6%B8%B8" class="uri">http://zwgk.mct.gov.cn/auto255/202001/t20200102_850061.html?keywords=%E5%87%BA%E5%A2%83%E6%97%85%E6%B8%B8</a>
+    (Mandarin Chinese)

 The Ministry of Culture and Tourism track tour group visitors to and from China on a consistent basis across the top 30 recipient/sender countries and all other tour group travels by continent.
-For countries which were not in the top 30, we distributed the remaining tourists to that continent (‘Other Europe’ in the data) according to countries’ logged population size.
+For countries which were not in the top 30, we distributed the remaining tourists to that continent (e.g. the row ‘Other Europe’ in the data) according to countries’ logged population size.

 While not all tourists travel in tour groups, this data was the best recent proxy for total tourism flows that we could identify.
 In